redbaron27/PayAttention/README.md

 ![](demo.gif)![](demo2.gif)

-COVID-19 forced teams around the world to transition their communications online.
-While Work from home is preferred for some of us, the limitations of video conference-calls decrease your team's productivity.
-We are here to help you understand your team better.
+With the recent increased usage in video conferencing, many people have been able to communicate with coworkers from the comfort of their home.
+However, video conferencing loses some of the key physical cues that people use to properly and fully communicate with each other.
+Thus, the limitations of video conference calls can lead to a decrease in team productivity.
+PayAttention aims to alleviate these problems by allowing people to better understand each other.

 In-person communications allow us to read each other’s body language which we unconsciously interpret as emotional communication.

-PayAttention will help you better understand your team’s emotional response to your slides, talking-points, and feedback.
-These unprecedented times changed the way we engage with others, and we are here to change HOW we understand each other.
+PayAttention helps you understand a team’s emotional response to your slides, talking-points, and feedback.
+Simply upload your video, select your preferences and receive immediate results!

 ## How to use PayAttention: